RISE-Dependable-Transport-Systems/WayWiseR/README.md

 # WayWiseR ﹘ [WayWise](https://github.com/RISE-Dependable-Transport-Systems/WayWise) ❤️ [ROS2](https://docs.ros.org/)
 WayWise**R** is the integration of WayWise, the rapid prototyping library for connected, autonomous vehicles developed at the RISE Dependable Transport Systems group, with ROS2.
+Both WayWise and WayWiseR are focused on our research projects.
 Broadly speaking, there are two main use cases:
 1. **Accelerating bringup of ROS2-powered vehicles.**
    In this case, the main functionality of the vehicle implemented using ROS2 packages and nodes, e.g., [Nav2](https://github.com/ros-planning/navigation2) or any other package you like.